EHMD28/EHMD28/README.md

 # Greetings fellow non-robotic homosapiens.

 I am a software developer with an interest in robotics and low-level programming.
 A full list of my projects can be found [here](https://ehmd28.github.io/).
+I mainly use Rust and Kotlin, but I also have experience in C, Java, and Python.

 ## Languages
 [![c](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)](https://ehmd28.github.io/projects/c)